Harshfeudal-Projects/dpp-vs-setup/README.md

 The bot code example is officially extracted from [Raiden Shogun](https://github.com/Harshfeudal-Projects/Raiden-Shogun) by Harshfeudal.
 If you see any error in this code please contact to me so that I can fix it and sync with this respiratory!

 ### 🚨 Generate and use
- This project was made by Visual Studio, so basically you cannot see my `.sln` file to open because I have ignored it.
+ This project was made for Visual Studio, so basically you cannot see my `.sln` file to open because I have ignored it.
 To use this project, you should generate it by using [Premake](https://premake.github.io/).

  So basically, I have written `premake5.lua` for generating it.
 Here are these steps:
  1. On that terminal, type: